WebAssembly/spec/proposals/gc/Overview.md

 * Lots of tricky details here, mostly ignore for now...

-## Basic Functionality: Simple aggregates
+## Basic Functionality: Simple Aggregates

 * Extend the Wasm type section with new constructors for aggregate types.
 * Extend the value types with new constructors for references and interior references.